dcartolano/Meteorologic-Melodies/client/README.md

 ## Description

-As fellow music enthusiasts we wanted to be able to enter our location and find our current weather conditions, while also finding music that will "match my vibe".
+As fellow music enthusiasts we wanted to be able to enter our location and find our current weather conditions, while also finding music that will go well with them.

 The goal was to create a single web app that found music that would relate to the user's mood based on the weather they currently are having.

 When the user submits their zipcode, we present the Spotify playlists in a neat and organized manner.
 Our Spotify playlist cards are completely interactable - the image and playlist name send you to the playlist, while the owner name sends you to the playlist owner's spotify page where you can find similar playlists if you liked the one that we suggested.
 Through this process, we used and became more proficient integrating external API data, hiding sensitive/secret keywords, designing servers & databases, creating & structuring routes, and populating & styling the front-end.

 ## Usage